Romdhani-void/crystal-clear-asus/README.md

 On ASUS laptops, this will also remove:
 - Fn hotkey functionality (brightness, volume, etc.)
 - Touchpad gesture support
+- Those features can be disabled also from BIOS

 On desktops, these side effects do not apply.